akle98/Backend-Engineering-Lyft/README.md

 # Lyft Back-End Engineering Virtual Experience Program
-This project forms part of the Back-End Engineering virtual internship program offered by Forage in collaboration with Lyft.
+This project is the Back-End Engineering virtual internship program offered by Forage in collaboration with Lyft.
 ## Overview of the Virtual Internship Program
 The Back-End Engineering virtual internship program aims to provide practical skills and hands-on experience in diverse aspects of software development.
 The program encompasses four main tasks, each focusing on a specific area of expertise.
 ## Concept covered